kedacore/keda-docs/content/docs/2.10/scalers/github-runner.md

 You can access each parameter from above using environment variables.
 When you specify the parameter in metadata with a suffix of `FromEnv`, the scaler will use the value from the environment variable.
 The environment variable must be available to the manifest. e.g. `labelsFromEnv: "RUNNER_LABELS"` will use the environment variable `RUNNER_LABELS` as the source fo the `labels` parameter.

-- `githubAPIURLFromEnv` - The URL of the GitHub API, defaults to https://api.github.com.
+- `githubApiURLFromEnv` - The URL of the GitHub API, defaults to https://api.github.com.
 You should only need to modify this if you have your own GitHub Appliance.
 (Optional)
 - `ownerFromEnv` - The owner of the GitHub repository, or the organization that owns the repository.
 (Required)
 - `runnerScopeFromEnv` - The scope of the runner, can be either "org", "ent" or "repo".
 (Required)
 - `reposFromEnv` - The list of repositories to scale, separated by comma.
 (Optional)